 Each child is inducted into our setting based on their individual needs and this usually begins by visiting your child in their home environment and by taking the time to get to know them and their family.
 We understand the important role parent & carers play in their children’s development and we endeavour to build positive working partnerships.

-Mrs Karen Mogg is the Nursery Manager & Inclusion Coordinator (INCCO),
+Mrs Karen Mogg is the Nursery Manager, Inclusion Coordinator (INCCO) and Designated Safeguarding Lead.

-Miss Lisa Bavin is the Deputy Manager & Nursery Safeguarding Lead along with Miss Kimberley Hewlett, Mrs Danielle Andow, Miss Joanne MacDonald and Miss Amelia Downward.
-Mrs Catherine Andrews is Nursery’s Administrator.
+Miss Lisa Bavin is the Deputy Manager and Miss Kimberley Hewlett, Mrs Danielle Andow, Miss Joanne MacDonald and Miss Amelia Downward are Nursery's fantastic Early Years Practitioners.
+Miss Amy Tuckfield is Nursery’s Administrator.

-Our highly qualified and experienced team is led by the Nursery Manager who is a Level 6 Early Years graduate and who is closely supported by a fantastic team of practitioners.
-All practitioners are Level 3 qualified or working towards their Level 3 qualification.
+Our highly qualified and experienced team is led by the Nursery Manager who is a Level 6 Early Years Graduate and who is closely supported by a passionate and professional team of skilled Early Year Practitioners.

-Nursery have now extended their provision further to include a new Early Years After School club for 2 - 4 year olds.
-Together with our breakfast club this means we are now offering full wrap- around provision from 7.30 - 6 p.m. every day!
+Nursery offer an extended provision to include an Early Years Breakfast and After School club for 2 - 4 year olds and provide full wrap- around provision from 7.30 - 5.30 p.m. every day!

 For more information or to reserve your child’s place please message us via our Facebook page, phone 01934 429601 or email firstname.lastname@example.org